KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `SECURITY.md`: Replace it with `MagicMirror²`.
 4. Recommendation: Found `axios` in file `LICENSE.txt`: Replace it with built-in fetch.
+5. Deprecated: Found `new Buffer(` in file `maps-web.min.js`: This is deprecated.
+Please update: https://nodejs.org/api/buffer.html.
-5. Recommendation: Found `XMLHttpRequest` in file `maps-web.min.js`: Replace it with built-in fetch.
+6. Recommendation: Found `XMLHttpRequest` in file `maps-web.min.js`: Replace it with built-in fetch.
-6. Typo: Found `Magic Mirror` in file `tomtomv6.html`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `tomtomv6.html`: Replace it with `MagicMirror²`.
-7. The branch name is 'master'.
+8. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Toon by MichMich](https://github.com/MichMich/MMM-Toon)